SimplyWallSt/Company-Analysis-Model/MODEL.markdown

 consideration.
 The snowflake simply summarises visually relevant characteristics of a stock.

-For example, a low "income" score simply indicates that from an income point of view, the company may be paying a low dividend, however it may also be experiencing high growth and reinvesting cash in growth initiatives.
+For example, a low "Dividends" score simply indicates that from an Dividend point of view, the company may be paying a low dividend, however it may also be experiencing high growth and reinvesting cash in growth initiatives.
 In this example, investors seeking high growth